MiaGordon91/message-generator/README.md

     Cors
     Nodemon

-The deployed app can be viewed here
+The deployed app can be viewed here on Vercel: https://message-generator-pied.vercel.app/ To protect the app against bots, please enter the following password: iAmHuman